Seirdy/seirdy.one/content/posts/website-best-practices.md

 Websites following this page's layout advice shouldn't need much adjustment. <span itemprop="mentions" itemscope itemtype="https://schema.org/TechArticle">{{<indieweb-person first-name="Ahmed" last-name="Shadeed" url="https://ishadeed.com/" appendString="’s" itemprop="author">}} {{<cited-work name="RTL Styling 101" url="https://rtlstyling.com/posts/rtl-styling/" extraName="headline">}}</span> is a comprehensive guide to what can go wrong and how to fix issues.

+### Current limitations

+Machine translation is always improving.
+Today, it has some limitations which I expect will be resolved with time.

+`translate="yes"` attributes nested inside un-translated blocks (code snippets, blocks with `translate="no"`, etc.) are not yet supported by most translation tools.
+It's a relatively new attribute, so flaky support is understandable.

+Machine translators often skip `aria-label` and `aria-description`.
+For this reason, authors prefer using `aria-labelledby` and `aria-describedby` instead.

+Microsoft Edge is the only browser I know of to adjust text-direction during translation, but it breaks when faced with inline `<code>` and `<span>` elements.

 In&shy;access&shy;ible default style&shy;sheets {#inaccessible-default-stylesheets}
 -----------------------------------------------